rachaelbabister/blush-bakes-blog/README.md

 #### User Account

-- SIGN UP: Users are able to fill in their details to create a user profile on the website, in order to be able to make comments and add favourites.
+- SIGN UP: Users can fill in their details to create a user profile on the website, in order to be able to make comments and add favourites.

 ![Sign Up](readmefiles/images/screenshots/signup.png)